 The Society has a formal risk management structure underpinned by an Enterprise Risk Management Framework (ERMF) and supported by a Risk Appetite Statement.
-The risk management structure also includes its Internal Capital Adequacy Assessment Process (ICAAP), Internal Liquidity Adequacy Assessment Process (ILAAP), policy statements, risk appetite, exposure limits, responsibility and monitoring and reporting together with an active and regular risk review process to mitigate risks.
+The risk management structure also includes its Internal Capital Adequacy Assessment Process (ICAAP), Internal Liquidity Adequacy Assessment Process (ILAAP), policy statements, exposure limits, mandates and reporting lines together with an active and regular risk review process to mitigate risks.

-Disclosure of the adequacy of the Society's capital, including Total Capital Requirement, is made in a document called Pillar 3 Disclosures.
-This document is available on our website; www.harpendenbs.co.uk.
 The principal risks and uncertainties arising from the Society's activities, and the Board approved policies and procedures put in place to manage them, are described below.